 What is it?

-Three of the causes of bacterial infectionsmore common as a cause of diarrhea in HIV-positive persons are organisms belonging to the families of Salmonella, Campylobacter e Shigella.
+Three of the causes of bacterial infections most common causes of diarrhea in HIV-positive people are organisms belonging to the families of the Salmonella, Campylobacter e Shigella.

 Salmonellosis is the name of the illness caused by infection of Salmonella.
 Studies have shown that HIV-positive persons have a higher risk of salmonella, among 20 and 100 times higher than HIV negative individuals.
 The Salmonella can enter the body by ingestion of contaminated food or water or by contact with infected people or animals.
 The most common sources of Salmonella include raw poultry, eggs, unpasteurized milk and products made from cheese.
 Other sources of exposure include contact with animals, especially turtles, iguanas, other reptiles, chickens, cattle and poultry.

 The campylobacteriosis is caused by the organism CampylobacterMost notably Campylobacter jejuni.
 It has been documented in cattle (beef), chickens, birds and flies.
 She is sometimes present in sources of non-chlorinated water such as streams and ponds.
 It is also believed that oral-anal sex is also another route for transmission of Campylobacter.
 According to the US Food and Drug Administration, the Campylobacter jejuni is the leading cause of bacterial diarrhea in the United States.
 HIV-positive, especially men who have sex with men, people are 39 times more likely to be infected with Campylobacter jejuni than HIV-negative people.